alphagov/travel-advice-publisher/README.md

 At the present time, the list of countries is defined in `lib/data/countries.yml`, however it is expected that this will change to consume an api for countries from the [Whitehall](https://github.com/alphagov/whitehall) app in the near future.

-Published travel advice is made exposed through the [content api](https://github.com/alphagov/govuk_content_api) and presented in [frontend](https://github.com/alphagov/frontend).
-To support this, when the first edition is created, a draft artefact is created for the country in Panopticon.
-On publish of the first edition, the artefact is set to live.
+Published travel advice is exposed through the [content-store](https://github.com/alphagov/content-store) and presented in [frontend](https://github.com/alphagov/frontend) and [multipage-frontend](https://github.com/alphagov/multipage-frontend).

 ## Workflow